azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 ## How it works

-For all sites emoji images are served from the GitHub.com CDN, with a base URL of `https://cdn.jsdelivr.net/gh/azadeh-afzar/OpenMoji-Jekyll-Plugin@latest` and asset path of `/images/color/svg`, which results in emoji image URLs like `https://cdn.jsdelivr.net/gh/azadeh-afzar/OpenMoji-Jekyll-Plugin@latest/images/color/svg/1f604.svg`.
+For all sites emoji images are served from a GitHub.com CDN, with a base URL of `https://cdn.jsdelivr.net/gh/azadeh-afzar/OpenMoji-Jekyll-Plugin@latest` and asset path of `/images/color/svg`, which results in emoji image URLs like `https://cdn.jsdelivr.net/gh/azadeh-afzar/OpenMoji-Jekyll-Plugin@latest/images/color/svg/1f604.svg`.